top of page

 within walking distance but

 we’d definitely avoid each other.
-She
+They

 wouldn’t ask too many ambiguous